cryptomarauder/contact/README.md

 # WELCOME / BIENVENIDOS !

-For a while all you'll find here is just some basic contact information on how to reach me etc. As I grow fond of this platform I may move to develop the page a bit more.
-But in the mean time, here is the information you came to find.
+For the time being this will simply remain a landing page for those seeking contact details etc. However, as I grow more and more fond of this platform I may move to develop the page a bit more.
+So, without further ado.

 # INTRODUCTION

-Thank you for visiting my github page.
-If you are here then it is because you were led here to find my contact information.
-If so, then you're in the right place.
+As you may very well know, my name is Stephen Horner.
+By trade I work and study in the fields of network and information security.
+My current studies/work have me mostly readying myself for the OSCP certification offered by [Offensive Security](https://www.offensive-security.com/information-security-certifications/oscp-offensive-security-certified-professional/)

-Well, as you likely know, my name is Stephen Horner.
-By profession I work as a network and information security professional.
 Outside of work I am a father, open source common lisp developer, vegan, free-market agorist, non-violent, bean-and-rice loving techno-primitivist.
 And of course to a few of my dear friends and family in Chile I am simply known as gringo culiao lol.

 <br />

-# CONTACT INFORMATION: STEPHEN HORNER
+# CONTACT INFORMATION
 <br />

 **SERVICE** | **ACCNT**